blischalk/blischalk-jekyll/_posts/2017-01-15-asm-opcode-function.md

 {% endhighlight %}

-This lets us do the lookup opcodes for assembly like:
+This lets us lookup opcodes for assembly like:

 {% highlight bash %}
 ~/$ asmop